marcandre259/blog/_posts/2025-04-21-crossover-design.md

 ## Tackling the second question
 **Would you suggest a model that incorporates all measurements directly?**

 In your design, the main advantage of a model is its ability to include time-varying covariates like respiratory rate.
-I find this approach more straightforward—you directly control for subject and period effects while estimating the treatment difference.
+I find this approach more straightforward: you directly control for subject and period effects while estimating the treatment difference.

 Here’s an R linear regression example producing the same t-statistic as the two-step approach:
 ```R